Chapter 14

 ""[36] For the entrance to the tent make a curtain of blue, purple and scarlet yarn and finely twisted linen--the work of an embroiderer.
 [37] Make gold hooks for this curtain and five posts of acacia wood overlaid with gold.
 And cast five bronze bases for them."

-The Temple structure itself was divided into two sections by a veil or curtain woven from yarn and linen thread.
-One section was called the Holy Place and the other section was identified as the Holiest of Holies or the Most Holy Place.
-To see this let us read from,
+The inside of the Tent of Meeting structure was partitioned by a veil or curtain into two sections.
+This veil or curtain was sometimes identified as the Inner Veil.
+The largest partition was called the Holy Place and the second partition was identified as the Holiest of Holies or the Most Holy Place.

-With this division of the Tabernacle in mind let us now see what furnishings were placed within them.
-Let us begin with,
+With this division of the Tent of Meeting in mind let us now read about the furnishings that were placed within them.
+We begin with,

 The Holy Place